-Distributed computing is a model in which components of a software system are shared among multiple computers to improve efficiency and performance.
+Distributed computing is a model in which components of a software system are shared among multiple computers.
+Even though the components are spread out across multiple computers, they are run as one system.
+This is done in order to improve efficiency and performance.

-According to the narrowest of definitions, distributed computing is limited to programs with components shared among computers within a limited geographic area.
-Broader definitions include shared tasks as well as program components.
-In the broadest sense of the term, distributed computing just means that something is shared among multiple systems which may also be in different locations.
+In a narrow form, distributed computing is limited to programs with components shared among computers within a limited geographic area.
+Broader definitions, however, include shared tasks as well as program components.
+In the broadest sense of the term, distributed computing just means that something is shared among multiple systems, which may also be in different locations.
+Distributed computing may also require a lot of tooling and soft skills.

-In the enterprise, distributed computing has often meant putting various steps in business processes at the most efficient places in a network of computers.
+In enterprise settings, distributed computing has often meant putting various steps in business processes at the most efficient places in a computer network.
 For example, in the typical distribution using the 3-tier model, user interface processing is performed in the PC at the user's location, business processing is done in a remote computer, and database access and processing is conducted in another computer that provides centralized access for many business processes.
 Typically, this kind of distributed computing uses the client/server communications model.

 The Distributed Computing Environment (DCE) is a widely-used industry standard that supports this kind of distributed computing.
 On the Internet, third-party service providers now offer some generalized services that fit into this model.